highlights of operations

 Chevron drilled its first successful exploration wells in southern Alberta in 1939 and 1940 and began producing crude oil in 1941.

-Field discoveries at Princess, Acheson, Homeglen-Rimbey and Nevis in the 1940s and 1950s earned Chevron recognition in the Canadian petroleum industry for our innovation and technical expertise.
+Discoveries at Princess, Acheson, Homeglen-Rimbey and Nevis fields in the 1940s and 1950s earned Chevron recognition in the Canadian petroleum industry for our innovation and technical expertise.
 Next came the Mitsue and Kaybob discoveries in the 1960s, followed by Hibernia in 1979.
 The natural gas field in Fort Liard, Northwest Territories, was discovered in the 1990s.

 In 2008, Chevron successfully led efforts to reach binding agreements with the government of Newfoundland and Labrador to enable the Hebron offshore heavy oil project to proceed.